Unsheathing Bushido and Gender: The Female Samurai Warriors of Aizu

 By Tamaki Hoshi

 Amidst the chaos of the battlefield, Takeko Nakano and her comrades charged forward with determination etched on their faces.
 Their hair, once flowing, was now freshly shorn.
 Instead of the katana swords wielded by male samurai warriors, these female fighters held naginata long swords 薙刀 with an unwavering grip, dauntlessly facing the incoming troops.
-Known as the joshitai 娘子隊, this spontaneously organized group of women warriors from the Aizu domain fought fiercely against the Imperial forces during the Boshin War (1868-1869).
+Known as the joshitai 娘子隊, this spontaneously organized group of women warriors from the Aizu domain fought fiercely against the Imperial forces during the Boshin War (1868-1869 CE).
 Despite this sincere and courageous act, the joshitai were ultimately unsuccessful, and the win by the Imperial forces not only cemented the downfall of the Tokugawa Shogunate but also the abolition of the samurai social class.
 Yet even today, the story of Takeko and her peers has lasting implications for our understanding of the conventional gender expectations of feudal Japan, as well as the traditional samurai code of honor known as bushido

 Indeed, the prevailing contemporary notion portrays women of elite samurai lineage as reserved, domesticated figures, gracefully navigating their heavy silk kimonos as they tended to household duties.
 This assumption is - in part - true, but raises a contradiction: How could these “domesticated” women suddenly pick up their naginata and fearlessly enter battle?
 And, what truly defines bushido, the so-called way of the warrior?
 By unraveling the stories and the brave actions of Aizu's female warriors, and by delving into their noble death poems which revered life, a deeper understanding of "bushido" can be witnessed - one that transcends gender lines and challenges the misconceptions held even today of the true samurai code of living.